OutSystems/cordova-outsystems-firebase-cloud-messaging/build-actions/README.md

 Furthermore, there are changes that can't be accomplished with build actions, and we used [Capacitor hooks](https://capacitorjs.com/docs/cli/hooks) for this.
 We have two JavaScript files for hooks:

-- `capacitor_hooks_copy_before.js` -> iOS specific.
-Sets `handleApplicationNotifications` to false for the `capacitor.config.json` file, to allow custom handling of Push notifications (e.g. silent notifications) in a capacitor app.
 - `capacitor_hooks_update_after.js` -> Copies the custom audio files inside `sounds.zip` to the application-specific directory.
 For iOS, adds code to the `AppDelegate.swift` to integrate with the FCM iOS native library.
 This is needed because while the cordova Plugin has code for this, it does not get invoked in a Capacitor App because the code is added a Pod, instead of in the app directly.
 Also fr iOS, sets `handleApplicationNotifications` to false for the `capacitor.config.json` file, to allow custom handling of Push notifications (e.g. silent notifications) in a capacitor app, and also to make sure notifications are sent when the app is open.
 For Android, adds kapt plugin to app's `build.gradle` (without this, all builds would fail), and the Azure repo (where the camera native library currently is) to the root `build.gradle` (with this, release builds would fail).